 When a ball is thrown on the floor or a wall, it bounces back.
-The force exerted by the ball on the ground is the action force.
-The force that the ground exerts on the ball in response to the action force causes the ball to jump or bounce back.
+The force exerted by the ball on the ground or wall is the action force.
+The force that the ground or wall exerts on the ball in response to the action force causes the ball to jump or bounce back.
 This force is nothing but the reaction force.

-When we walk, force and pressure are exerted on the ground by our feet.
+When we walk, a significant amount of force and pressure is exerted on the ground by our feet.
 The ground in response exerts an equal amount of force in the opposite direction.
 In absence of the reaction force produced by the ground, our foot sinks.
-Similarly, if the action force supplied by the foot of the person is significantly higher, the reaction force can help us to fly.
+Similarly, if the action force supplied by the foot of the person is significantly higher, the reaction force can help us to jump.
 Hence, walking is possible because a pair of action-reaction forces act on the feet and the ground.

 8. Hammering a Nail